By car to Thassos and back

 Fuel prices in Macedonia and Bulgaria are similar to prices in Serbia, Eurodiesel is slightly cheaper, gasoline and gas a little more expensive, but all this is significantly cheaper than in Greece (20-25% more expensive), so you will get the cheapest if you pour tanks to the top in N. Macedonia or Bulgaria.
 At all major way stations in N. Macedonia and Bulgaria, you can pay by card or, of course, in euros, but not everyone will charge you 60 denars or 1.95 levs for 1e.
 Therefore, if you do not have a card, it is best to exchange the required amount of euros for denars or levs in exchange offices that are at border crossings.

-There is an articleon our site which also can be useful and provide informations about it.
+Our article Tolls and travel expenses to summer resorts in Greece also can be useful and provide informations about it.
 Also, when traveling through the North Macedonia, I notede that on the highway from Thessaloniki to Kavala there are no gas stations that are, as in our country and in Macedonia directly next to the highway, but you have to get off the road and loop 1-2km to find it.
 In addition to the better price, this is another reason to refuel in N. Macedonia before entering Greece.

 When you return from Thassos to Serbia, you have only two points where you have to pay special attention to the signs because they are not the best placed: